mozilla/glean/docs/user/pings/baseline.md

 The `baseline` ping is automatically submitted with a `reason: foreground` when the application is moved to the [foreground](index.md#defining-background-state).
 These baseline pings do not contain `duration`.

 The `baseline` ping is automatically submitted with a `reason: background` when the application is moved to the [background](index.md#defining-background-state).
-Occasionally, the `baseline` ping will fail to send when going to background.
+Occasionally, the `baseline` ping may fail to send when going to background (e.g. the process is killed quickly).
 In that case, it will be submitted at startup with a `reason: dirty_startup`, if the previous session was not cleanly closed.
 This only happens from the second start onward.

 See also the [ping schedules and timing overview](ping-schedules-and-timings.html).